 You should check if your bug report has already been filed by someone else before submitting it.
 Lists of currently outstanding bugs are available on the World Wide Web and elsewhere - see other documents for details.
 You can submit your comments to an existing bug report #<number> by sending e-mail to <number>@debbugs.gnu.org

-If you'd like to send a copy of your bug report to additional recipients (such as mailing lists), you shouldn't use the usual e-mail headers, but a different method, described below.
+If you'd like to send a copy of your bug report to additional recipients, you shouldn't use the usual e-mail headers, but a different method, described below.

 Send mail to